StephanLuis/input-duration/README.md

 ```
 so the inputs are modified.

-_For more examples, please refer to the source of  [chronoHMStest](http://practisemaster.com/demos/chronoHMStest.html)_
+_For more documentation, please refer to the jscocs on  [ChronlyHMS Docs](https://stephanluis.github.io/chronlyhms/)_

 <p align="right">(<a href="#top">back to top</a>)</p>